A Survey on Deep Learning Approaches for Tabular Data Generation: Utility, Alignment, Fidelity, Privacy, Diversity, and Beyond: Methods

+\textbf{Kernel-based NN Models.} \underline{\dpmerf}: Part of the line of frameworks that develop differentially private algorithms for training deep generative models is the private mean embeddings with random features (\dpmerf{}) method proposed by \cite{harder21dpmerf}.
+Specifically, \dpmerf{} uses random Fourier features to approximate the kernel, which in turn allows for releasing a differentially private mean embedding of the real data.
+Given this differentially private embedding, the objective of the model's generator does not have direct access to the data and can then be freely optimised. \underline{\dpntk}: Building on \dpmerf{}, \cite{yang23dpntk} proposes a model which utilises the features of an empirical neural tangent kernel rather than the random Fourier features used by \dpmerf.
+This modification enables the model to better capture complex, non-linear relationships in tabular data, improving the balance between privacy and utility over the original \dpmerf, without relying on any public tabular datasets. }

-In~(\S\ref{sec:utility}-\ref{sec:privacy}), we compared deep generative models originally proposed for tabular data synthesis.
-Here, we discuss seminal models first developed in other fields and later adapted for tabular data. \underline{\wgan}: Originally designed for computer vision tasks, \wgan~\cite{Arjovsky2017_WGAN} was introduced in a paper that analyses ways to measure the distance between the real and model distributions, arguing that weaker loss functions induce weaker model topologies, thus weak models for the real distribution.
+\textbf{Models adapted from other domains to tabular data synthesis.} In~(\S\ref{sec:utility}-\ref{sec:diversity}) and earlier in this section, we compared deep generative models originally proposed for tabular data synthesis.
+Here, we discuss seminal models first developed in other fields and later adapted for tabular data. \underline{\wgan}: Originally designed for computer vision tasks, \wgan~\citep{Arjovsky2017_WGAN} was introduced in a paper that analyses ways to measure the distance between the real and model distributions, arguing that weaker loss functions induce weaker model topologies, thus weak models for the real distribution.
 The authors compare the Wasserstein distance with traditional probability distance measures, including Kullback-Leibler (KL) divergence, Jensen-Shannon divergence, and total variation distance, showing that the Wasserstein distance has properties that would be better suited for learning distributions in low dimensional manifolds.
-They thus propose GAN models that use the Wasserstein distance as loss function. \underline{\wgangp}: A popular extension of \wgan{} is \wgangp~\cite{Gulrajani2017wgan_gp}, which added a new term in the loss that penalised the gradient norm of the discriminator w.r.t.\ the discriminator's input, providing an alternative to the weight clipping that was leading to the generator retaining the real data points and adding Gaussian noise to fill the gaps. \underline{\veegan}: \veegan~\cite{Srivastava2017veegan} jointly trains a generator and a novel reconstructor network {in order to avoid mode collapse}.
+They thus propose GAN models that use the Wasserstein distance as loss function. \underline{\wgangp}: A popular extension of \wgan{} is \wgangp~\citep{Gulrajani2017wgan_gp}, which added a new term in the loss that penalised the gradient norm of the discriminator w.r.t.\ the discriminator's input, providing an alternative to the weight clipping that was leading to the generator retaining the real data points and adding Gaussian noise to fill the gaps. \underline{\veegan}: \veegan~\citep{Srivastava2017veegan} jointly trains a generator and a novel reconstructor network {in order to avoid mode collapse}.
 The reconstructor learns to map the real data distribution to Gaussian random noise, approximating the inverse of the generator and encouraging the generator to map the noise distribution back to the real data distribution.